DJ Spinderella: Career

 From 2003 to 2006, Spinderella worked as a radio personality on the now-defunct KKBT 100.3 in Los Angeles, co-hosting The BackSpin, a nationally syndicated weekly radio show featuring old school hip-hop.
 She appeared in several episodes of the VH1 series The Salt N Pepa Show.
 From September 2010 to March 2011, she did mid-days at KSOC-94.5 "K-Soul" in Dallas, Texas.
 Spinderella is part of the American Diabetes Association Celebrity Cabinet, a TV ONE UnSung Ambassador, supporter of Saving Our Daughters Mentoring Program, and founder of the Spinderella DJ Academy.
 She appeared briefly on VH1's first annual Hip Hop Honors in November 2004, with her group members, but they did not perform.
 All three members performed on the second Hip Hop Honors on September 22, 2005.
 This was the trio's first performance as Salt-N-Pepa since 1999.
 In 2007, she acted as DJ for The Comedy Central Roast of Flavor Flav.
 In October 2008, the group performed their hit singles "Shoop", "Push It", and "Whatta Man" at the 2008 BET Hip Hop Awards.
 When the group appeared on The Wendy Williams Show to perform "Push It" on December 18, 2015, host Wendy Williams tried her hand at DJ'ing before Spinderella came out to continue in the role.
-On May 3, 2019, Spinderella announced in an Instagram post that she had been "terminated" from Salt-N-Pepa as of January 2019, and had broken her silence after the band hadn't made a public announcement regarding their parting of ways.
+On May 3, 2019, Spinderella announced in an Instagram post that she had been "terminated" from Salt-N-Pepa as of January 2019, and had broken her silence after the band hadn't made a public announcement regarding their parting of ways..
+As of 2026, Spinderella is performing in the It's Iconic Tour along with Salt-N-Pepa, En Vogue and TLC.

-in 2025, Roper was inducted into the Rock and Roll Hall of Fame as a member of Salt-N-Pepa; she was the first female DJ inducted into it.
+Roper was inducted to the Rock and Roll Hall of Fame in 2025 as a member of Salt-N-Pepa, the first female DJ so honored.